 Introduction

-Imagine you’re building a simple LLM-powered customer service chat application.
-In testing it, you might want to see how a single multi-turn conversation flows from user prompt to tool calling to model response.
-Sessions solve this problem by bundling low-level events into a cohesive unit, so you can trace an entire LLM interaction from start to finish.
+Imagine you’re building an LLM-powered customer service chat application.
+During development or in production, you will want to see how a multi-turn conversation flows from user prompt, to tool calling, to model response.
+Sessions solve this problem by bundling Log stream traces into a cohesive unit, so you can observe and evaluate an entire agent interaction from start to finish.

 Let’s take a look at the building blocks of a session.